jswymer/mydoctest/articles/ui-mandatory-fields.md

     ms.author="SusanneWindfeldPedersen" />

 # Mandatory Fields
-When you enter data on pages in Project "Madeira", certain fields are marked with a red asterisk.
+When you enter data on pages in Financials, certain fields are marked with a red asterisk.
 The red asterisk means that the field must be filled to complete a certain process that uses the field, such as posting a transaction that uses the value in the field.

 Even though the field contains a red asterisk, you are not forced to fill in the field before you continue to other fields or close the page.
 The red asterisk only serves as a reminder that you will be blocked from completing a certain process.